Computational Guarantees for Restarted PDHG for LP based on "Limiting Error Ratios" and LP Sharpness: Computational Guarantees for PDHG with Restarts

 where $H_d^\star$ denotes the optimal objective hyperplane for the dual problem, namely $H_d^\star:=\{\hat{s}\in\mathbb{R}^n_+ :q^\top(c-s) = q^\top (c - s^\star)\}$ for any $s^\star \in \calS^\star$.

-We consider running rPDHG (Algorithm \ref{alg: PDHG with restarts}) using the following simple restart condition: \begin{definition}[$\beta$-restart condition] For a given $\beta \in(0,1)$, the iteration $(n,k)$ satisfies the \textit{$\beta$-restart condition} if $n \ge 1$ and condition \eqref{catsdogs} is satisfied, or $n=0$ and $k=1$. \end{definition} In the following theorem we suppose for simplicity and ease of exposition that $c \in \linV$.
-Also recall the definitions of $\lambda_{\max}$, $\lambda_{\min}$, and $\kappa$ from \eqref{eq def lamdab min max}. \begin{theorem} Suppose $c \in \linV$, and that Assumption \ref{assump: general LP} holds, and that Algorithm \ref{alg: PDHG with restarts} (rPDHG) is run starting from $z^{0,0} = (x^{0,0},y^{0,0} )= (0,0)$ using the $\beta$-restart condition with $\beta := 1/e$.
+We consider running rPDHG (Algorithm \ref{alg: PDHG with restarts}) using the following simple restart condition: \begin{definition}[$\beta$-restart condition] For a given $\beta \in(0,1)$, the iteration $(n,k)$ satisfies the \textit{$\beta$-restart condition} if $n \ge 1$ and condition \eqref{catsdogs} is satisfied, or $n=0$ and $k=1$. \end{definition} In the following theorem we suppose for simplicity and ease of exposition that $c \in \linVp$.
+Note that under Assumption \ref{assump: general LP} it must hold that $\|c\| \ne 0$, since otherwise all feasible solutions for \eqref{pro: general primal LP} would have the same objective value, contradicting the existence of non-optimal feasible solutions.
+Similarly for the dual it must hold that $\|q\| \ne 0$.
+Also recall the definitions of $\lambda_{\max}$, $\lambda_{\min}$, and $\kappa$ from \eqref{eq def lamdab min max}. \begin{theorem} Suppose $c \in \linVp$, and that Assumption \ref{assump: general LP} holds, and that Algorithm \ref{alg: PDHG with restarts} (rPDHG) is run starting from $z^{0,0} = (x^{0,0},y^{0,0} )= (0,0)$ using the $\beta$-restart condition with $\beta := 1/e$.
 Furthermore, let the step-sizes be chosen as follows:

 Let $T$ be the total number of \textsc{PDHGstep} iterations that are run in order to obtain $n$ for which $(x^{n,0},s^{n,0})$ satisfies $\calE_d(x^{n,0},s^{n,0}) \le \eps$.
 Then